 Jason: I joined the military in, I don’t even want to say the year!
 And I spent a year in Iraq.
 It was the most dangerous place in the world at the time.
 I was hit with a rocket-propelled grenade.
 When I got rocked, I didn’t even hear the explosion.
 I just remember the flash heat and everything kind of slows down.
 You know, I suffered for many years with a mild traumatic brain injury and definitely PTSD.
 I noticed I was not doing well.
 I know that I was short-tempered, and sleep was nonexistent.
 And I just kind of sucked it up, you know, did my thing went to see my army doctors.
 You’re trying to maintain yourself and function as a normal person, but you feel like you’re kind of in a shell too.
 Taking pills was not helping.

 Heather: We, fortunately, received some counseling services through hospice, and we had the most amazing counselor.
-She told me about Joel Stanley, and we found cannabis; we found CBD, Charlotte’s Web.
+She told me about the founders, and we found cannabis; we found CBD, Charlotte’s Web.
 So that was kind of all she wrote after that.

 He took his first dose of Charlotte’s Web on July 19th of 2012.
 And within hours, his seizures remitted.
 They were less frequent, they were less severe, and then he didn’t have another seizure for close to four years.